 Channel: It represents color i.e. red, blue, or green.
 For example, if the input is a grayscale image, its value is .
 For a color image, you can pass , , or to calculate the histogram of the blue, green, or red channel respectively.

-Mask: We use masking if the histogram of any specific region has to be calculated.
-If the histogram is calculated for the whole image then ‘None’ is passed as the argument.
+Mask: Masking is used if the histogram of any specific region has to be calculated.

 Range: It represents pixel values.